bhbmaster/covid19/README.md

         source env/bin/activate
         pip install -r requirements.txt

-Then run it using method above.
+Then run the script using the above execute instructions.